pablolopezj/jobsitychallenge/readme.md

 And restart the apache $ sudo service apache2 reload

 If is necessary there is a backup of the database in the root path named jobsitychallenge_01-11-19.sql

+I remove the .gitignore the file .env in order to be more easily set the project